-Requirement PGE compliance At 4 PGE should update its GEAR resources to include the recently approved customersupplied option in Commission Order No. 21-053 in the base portfolio.
+Requirement PGE compliance At 1, 6 Staff requests a workshop with PGE for the purpose of working with PGE before the 2021 IRP is filed to look at natural gas generation in the "high renewables buildout" price forecast and discuss whether gas resources would be likely to generate significantly less in that future, thus reducing market prices.
+PGE is not using a high-renewable buildout in this IRP.
+At 4 PGE should update its GEAR resources to include the recently approved customer- supplied option in Commission Order No. 21-053 in the base portfolio.
 The executed contract should not be treated as a sensitivity because it is now a reality.
 All GFI resources are included in the IRP planning models.